 The Department of Music

-The Department of Music works as a partner with the School of Music to provide the basic education in music at Yale.
+The Department of Music works as a partner with the School of Music to provide a basic education in music to Yale students.
 Whereas the School of Music is primarily concerned with graduate students who wish to become performers, conductors, and composers, the Department of Music teaches undergraduates in Yale College, providing instruction in music theory, music history, and music appreciation for music majors and nonmajors alike.
 At the same time, the department offers graduate programs in music theory and musicology leading to the Ph.D. degree.
 Students interested in these programs may apply directly to the Yale Graduate School of Arts and Sciences, https://gsas.yale.edu/admission-graduate-school.
 Graduate courses, all conducted as seminars, are taught by a distinguished faculty.
 With the consent of their advisers and the instructor of the course, students in the School of Music are welcome to enroll in both undergraduate and graduate courses offered by the department.
 Similarly, students enrolled in the department will often be found at the School taking lessons, playing chamber music, or taking courses in conducting, music history, or composition.
 The department sponsors the Yale Collegium Musicum, the Yale Bach Society, the Yale Symphony Orchestra, the Yale Group for New Music, and Yale College Opera as extracurricular musical activities.
 Further information may be obtained at https://yalemusic.yale.edu.

 Yale Institute of Sacred Music

-The Yale Institute of Sacred Music, an interdisciplinary graduate center, educates leaders who foster, explore, and study engagement with the sacred through music, worship, and the arts in Christian communities, diverse religious traditions, and public life.
+The Yale Institute of Sacred Music, an interdisciplinary graduate center, educates leaders who foster, explore, and engage with the sacred through music, worship, and the arts in Christian communities, diverse religious traditions, and public life.
 Partnering with the Yale School of Music and Yale Divinity School, as well as other academic and professional units at Yale, the Institute prepares its students for careers in church music and other sacred music, pastoral ministry, performance, and scholarship.
 The Institute’s curriculum integrates the study and practice of music and the arts with religion.
 With a core focus on Christian sacred music, the Institute builds bridges among disciplines and vocations and makes creative space for scholarship, performance, and practice.

 Music students who wish to pursue graduate work in programs in choral conducting, organ, composition, or voice (early music, oratorio, and chamber ensemble vocal track) must apply for and be accepted into one of the degree programs of the School of Music: M.M., M.M.A., or D.M.A.
 Institute students must be admitted to either the Yale School of Music or Yale Divinity School (or both), from which they receive their degrees.
 Students pursuing music degrees receive rigorous conservatory training and will typically go on to careers in church music, public performance, or teaching.